 Students may audit many of the courses within the curriculum with the prior approval of the instructor.
 To audit a class means the student has permission to attend the course for personal enrichment without fulfilling the academic requirements.
-Thus, courses taken as audits or for noncredit do not count toward program requirements.
+Thus, courses taken as audits or for non-credit do not count toward program requirements.
 There is an expectation on the part of the institution that students allowed to audit courses will fulfill the normal attendance requirements.
 Credit students are always given priority when class size is an issue.
-There is no provision for a student to withdraw from an audited course, and no refunds are issued for audit fees.
+A student may withdraw from an audited course only if the course has not yet begun; if this is the case, the student will receive a full refund of the audit fee.
 The audit privilege is not allowed in all courses.